rails/rails/guides/source/association_basics.md

   constraints in your database.
 The foreign key constraint actions will occur inside the same transaction that deletes its owner.

 WARNING: You should not specify this option on a `belongs_to` association that is connected with a `has_many` association on the other class.
-Doing so can lead to orphaned records in your database.
+Doing so can lead to orphaned records in your database because destroying the parent object may attempt to destroy its children, which in turn may attempt to destroy the parent again, causing inconsistencies.

-##### `:ensuring_owner_was`

-Specifies an instance method to be called on the owner.
-The method must return true in order for the associated records to be deleted in a background job.

 ##### `:foreign_key`